PebbleTemplates/pebble/README.md

 - If you do not provide a custom Loader, Pebble will now use only a `ClasspathLoader` by default, same as the spring autoconfiguration.
   Before that, it would have used an instance of the `DelegatingLoader` which consists of a `ClasspathLoader` and a `FileLoader` behind the scenes to find your templates.
-- Modify the `FileLoader` to use a mandatory sandboxed base directory parameter.
+- Modify the `FileLoader` to use a mandatory base directory parameter.

 # Breaking changes in version 4.0.x